 I just realized that Ember is my seventh (if I did not read wrong) six-sentence story.
 Originally I wanted to write a poem but lost track.
 I couldn’t make it long or short enough to qualify.
 So I ended up with this.
-I don’t know why but I am really into writing poetry and stories about unrequited love… Yes, I have felt it.
-But this is not the only love I have known, neither is the most significant one.

 The prompt was created by our wonderful girlieontheedge